MarginaliaSearch/docs.marginalia.nu/content/1_overview/04_configuring.md

 * Add `system.conserveMemory = true`.
 This will make the system use additional memory conservation strategies where available, at the expense of disk I/O and speed.

-* If you have a CPU with 16+ cores, set `converter.poolSize` to something smaller, maybe 8 or 16.
-This property configures the number of threads used by the converter process, which indirectly increases the amount of RAM it requires.
-The default value assumes a fair bit of RAM.
-It should be lower than the number of logical cores in your CPU.
+* Optionally, you might want to tweak `converter.poolSize`.
+The default is automatically reduced by `system.conserveMemory`, and affects the number  of threads used by the converter process in turn increasing RAM requirements.
+It should be in the range between 1 and the number of logical cores in your CPU.
+If set lower than necessary processing will take longer time.

-* You might also want to lower `converter.sideloadThreshold` to something smaller, maybe down to 1000.
+* You might also want to lower `converter.sideloadThreshold` to something smaller than the default 10,000 -- maybe down to 1000.
 This will make the converter perform a simpler processing operation on domains with more than this number of documents.
 It's generally a fair bit slower, but drastically reduces the amount of RAM required.